 We began paying quarterly cash dividends to Progress stockholders in December 2016, with annual increases in the quarterly cash dividend since such time.
-On January 12, 2021, our Board of Directors declared a quarterly dividend of \$0.175 per share of common stock that was paid on March 15, 2021, and on March 23, 2021, our Board of Directors declared a quarterly dividend of \$0.175 per share of common stock that was paid on June 15, 2021.
-On June 22, 2021, our Board of Directors declared a quarterly dividend of \$0.175 per share of common stock that will be paid on September 15, 2021 to shareholders of record as of the close of business on September 1, 2021.
+On June 22, 2021, our Board of Directors declared a quarterly dividend of \$0.175 per share of common stock that was paid on September 15, 2021.
+On September 21, 2021, our Board of Directors declared a quarterly dividend of \$0.175 per share of common stock that will be paid on December 15, 2021 to shareholders of record as of the close of business on December 1, 2021.

-Restructurina Activities
+Restructuring Activities

 During the fourth quarter of fiscal year 2020, we restructured our operations in connection with the acquisition of Chef (Note 6).
 This restructuring resulted in a reduction in redundant positions, primarily within administrative functions of Chef.
-For the three and six months ended May 31, 2021, we incurred expenses of \$0.9 million relating to this restructuring.
+For the three months ended August 31, 2021, we incurred expenses of \$0.9 million relating to this restructuring.
+For the nine months ended August 31, 2021, we incurred expenses of \$0.9 million relating to this restructuring.
 Cash disbursements for expenses incurred to date under this restructuring are expected to be made through fiscal year 2021.
-Accordingly, the balance of the restructuring reserve of \$0.4 million is included in other accrued liabilities on the condensed consolidated balance sheet at May 31, 2021.
-We expect to incur additional expenses as part of this action related to employee costs and facility closures as we consolidate offices in various locations during fiscal year 2021, but we do not expect these costs to be material.
+Accordingly, the balance of the restructuring reserve, which is not material, is included in other accrued liabilities on the condensed consolidated balance sheet at August 31, 2021.
+We expect to incur additional expenses as part of this action related to employee costs and facility closures as we consolidate offices in various locations during fiscal year 2021.
+In September 2021, we closed a facility as part of this restructuring and expect to incur restructuring charges of approximately \$2.9 million during the fourth quarter of fiscal year 2021.